alephnode/alephnode/src/pages/07-event-handler-binding/index.md

 Now, when we pass our class method to the event handler, its context was lost 😱.

-This is because the _addEventListener_ method accepts the function as its callback and executes it on its own terms, in the global object implementing the Web API.
+This is because the _addEventListener_ function accepts the method as its callback and executes it on its own terms, in the global object implementing the Web API.
+Said another way, we're really passing a _reference_ to the function, and the context changes because the call site is different.

 Which brings us back to the techniques mentioned earlier for resolving this issue.